-Malcolm matriculated in Boston’s streets, nightclubs and prisons during the dozen years he lived there on and off.
-Parentless and poor, the 15-year-old first moved to the Roxbury section of Boston in 1941 to stay with his older half-sister, the formidable Ella Little Collins.
-She saw theft as her only way to make it into the black bourgeoisie, and over 20 years she was arrested 21 times, but received only one conviction.
+Malcolm X matriculated in Boston’s streets and prisons during the dozen years he lived there on and off.
+Parentless and poor, the 15-year-old first moved to the Roxbury section of Boston in 1941.
+There he stayed with his older half-sister, the formidable Ella Little Collins.
+She saw theft as her only way to make it into the black bourgeoisie.
+Police arrested her 21 times, but received only one conviction.

-In the few years they had left after the March on Washington, the two men were coming closer – certainly not to each other, but to the same views and strategies.
-Malcolm left the Nation of Islam, repudiated his earlier racism and advocated a program of economic advancement.
-Martin increasingly embraced the labor movement as a force for the economic justice required for social justice.
+That was the year of the March on Washington for Jobs and Freedom.
+Both Martin and Malcolm had only a few years left.
+The two men were coming closer – certainly not to each other, but to the same views and strategies.
+Malcolm X left the Nation of Islam, repudiated his earlier racism and advocated a program of economic advancement.
+Martin Luther King, Jr., increasingly embraced the labor movement as a force for the economic justice required for social justice.
 Many forget he died while supporting a sanitation workers’ strike.